NaveedLatiff/linux-commands/README.md

 rsync (it is used to synchronize or transfer files and directories between local and remote systems efficiently  just  copying the differences)

+Networking Commands:-

+ping  (used to check if servers or network devices are online, measure latency, and troubleshoot connectivity issues)

+netstat (shows active network connections, listening ports, and which process is using which port)

+ifconfig (shows network interfaces, IP addresses, netmask, broadcast, and data transmitted/received, used for monitoring and troubleshooting network)

+traceroute (shows the path and hops(steps) a packet(request/message) takes to reach a server and the latency at each hop)

+tracepath (it checks the path(like traceroute do)) along with the max packet size (MTU))

+mtr (traceroute + ping)

+nslookup (is used to find the IP address of a domain or the domain name of an IP, helping check DNS and network issues)

+telnet (it is a protocol to connect to a remote server over a network (usually port 23) for testing or command access, but it is insecure)

+hostname

+ip (shows and manages network interfaces, IP addresses, and routes on the system)

+iwconfig (shows the status and settings of wireless network interfaces like Wi-Fi, including network name, signal strength, and frequency)

+ss (same like netstat)

+dig abc.com (is used to query DNS and get detailed information about a domain’s IP address and DNS records)

+whois (tells the ownership and registration details of a domain or IP address)

+nc (used to test ports, send/receive data, and check connectivity between systems)

+arp (maps IP addresses to MAC addresses so that computers can send data to the correct device on a local network)

+ifplugstatus (shows the status of all network interfaces, whether they are connected (working) or disconnected)

+curl -X method api | jq (used to send request to APIs and jq give the data in formatted way)

+wget link-address (to download files or content from internet)

+watch (runs a command repeatedly and shows its output at regular intervals it is useful for live monitoring)

+nmap (scans networks to detect open ports, running services, and operating systems for security and troubleshooting)

+iptables (it is a firewall tool that controls which network traffic is allowed or blocked on a Linux system)

+route  (shows or manages the paths (routes) packets take to reach different networks or hosts)